fingerprintjs/fingerprintjs-android/docs/java_reference.md

 ## Advanced usage

-### Change stablility/uniquiness ratio
+### Increasing the uniqueness of fingerprints

-`fingerprint` **is not a strict ID**, so there is a probability that two different devices will have the same fingerprint.
-Also, there is a probability, that the same device will have a different fingerprint in different moments due to system update, settings changing, etc.
+There is a probability that two different devices will have the same `fingerprint` value.
+There is also a probability that the same device will have different `fingerprint` values in different moments of time due to system upgrades or updated settings (although this should be infrequent).

-A device fingerprint can be calculated using various platform signals.
+A device fingerprint can be calculated using various signals.
 These signals are grouped into several categories:

-1. Hardware signals...
+1. Hardware signals (e.g. CPU info, sensors list etc.)
-2. OS build signals & attributes ..
+2. OS build signals & attributes (the information about current ROM, its version etc.)
-3. Device state information ..
+3. Device state information (the information about some settings of the device)
-4. Installed apps information .. (unstable signal source as apps get reinstalled all the time).
+4. Installed apps information (unstable signal source as apps get reinstalled all the time).

-The library by default uses 1,2 and 3, and this gives the optimal stablility/uniquiness ratio.

-But there is an ability to customize the ratio.
-You can choose the set of signal providers with bit mask.
+By default we only use signals from sources #1, #2, and #3, because this combination provides the best balance between fingerprint uniqueness and  stability.

+You can increase the uniqueness by adding the installed apps signal source, but this will decrease the stability of fingerprints.

-Here is the example, how to use all available signal providers for fingerprint calculation.
-This will improve the uniqueness of the fingerprint, but also it will reduce the stability.
-It will change more frequently.
+Example of how to use all available signal providers for fingerprint calculation.
+This will improve the uniqueness of the fingerprint, but also it will reduce the stability i.e. the `fingerprint` will change more frequently.

 ```java